How does COVID-19 affect my research?

 Any transport of the GMO is conducted in accordance with the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs; and

 If the dealing involves organisms that may produce disease in humans, the NLRD must be conducted in accordance with the vaccination requirements set out in the Australian Standard AS/NZS 2243:3:2010 2.6.4 (Safety in laboratories Part 3: Microbiological safety and containment).

 Unintentional release of a GMO

-Unintentional releases should be reported to the OGTR via the Secretary of the IBC and Liaison Officers should make sure this requirement is widely known in their local area.
-Local procedures for reporting unintentional releases (which include reporting to the Secretary of the IBC) should be included in facility manuals.
+Unintentional releases should be reported via the REMS system after which the Secretary of the IBC will report to OGTR.
+Liaison Officers should make sure this requirement is widely known in their local area.

 Depending on the type of non-compliance, the Regulator has the power to cancel licences, certifications or accreditation of organisations and, in the event of continued non-compliance in terms of possible risks to the health and safety of people or risks to the environment, the Regulator may approach the Director of Public Prosecutions to pursue a prosecution under the legislation which may result in a fine or imprisonment.